tillchen/Tech_Books/README.md

     * Started reading: July 2019;
     * Finished reading: July 2019;
-    * Comments: Very good introduction to JavaScript.
+    * Comments: A very good introduction to JavaScript.
 The Head First Series did it again!
     * Recommended for:
         * Anyone who's new to JavaScript.